 The Laser Egg correlated highly with the US Consulate (r =.88), but much lower than in Beijing (r = .98).
-The Laser consistently overestimated PM2.5:
+The Egg consistently overestimated PM2.5:

 The Laser Egg was off by an average of 23.53 micrograms.
 That is higher than in Beijing, where it was off by just 6.5 micrograms.
-The raw data can be downloaded here.
+(Open-source raw data is free for all).

 I tested whether humidity was the culprit by analyzing humidity readings.
-Humidity ranged from 36% to 89%, so there was good variation in humidity.
+Humidity ranged from 36% to 89%, so there was wide variation in humidity.

-Adding in humidity increased the accuracy of the Laser Egg readings, from explaining 76.8% of the variance in PM2.5 to 79.4%.
+Adjusting for humidity increased the accuracy of the Laser Egg readings.
+The model went from explaining 76.8% of the variance in PM2.5 to 79.4%.
 The Egg clearly had less error when humidity was low (left) than when humidity was high (right):

 The graphs below are a bit complicated, so let me break them down.
 First, if the Laser Egg were perfectly accurate, 1 microgram on the Laser Egg would equal 1 microgram from the US Consulate (blue line):

-But the Egg isn’t 100% accurate.
-When humidity is low (< 50%), the actual relationship is off by a bit, 1 Egg microgram = .72 actual micrograms (middle line).
+But the Laser Egg isn’t 100% accurate.
+When humidity is low (< 50%), the actual relationship is off by a bit.
+In that case, 1 Egg microgram = .72 actual micrograms (middle line).
 And when humidity is high (> 50%), the actual relationship is even worse, 1 Egg microgram = .60 actual micrograms (right line).

 So far, I’ve never seen a particle counter that takes into account humidity.
 Thus, I don’t think this is just an Egg problem, so I don’t mean to single out the Egg for criticism!
 Overall, the data has convinced me that it’s a great machine for 600 RMB, and that’s why I decided to carry it on our site.